dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B09.svg)

 Install from the bottom up overlap horizontally 4 at least inches and vertically 2 inches.
-Use a *Hammer Tacker* to get the paper up and hammer in cap nails every 6 feet to keep the paper from blowing off.
+Use a *Hammer Tacker* to get the paper up and hammer in *Metal Cap Nails* every 6 feet to keep the paper from blowing off.
 Install spare felt paper on the doors to protect them temporarily until the siding can be installed over top.

 ## Tie-Downs